DimSUM: Dimension and Scale Unifying Maps for Visual Abstraction of DNA Origami Structures

 Poster presented at FDN 2018:

 See our initial multi-scale DNA nanostructure visualization and our more general discussion of visual abstraction in (illustrative) visualization.

-This work was done at and in collaboration with the Institute of Computer Graphics and Algorithms at TU Wien, Austria, as well as the Austrian Institute of Technology.
+This work was done at and in collaboration with the Research Unit of Computer Graphics at TU Wien, Austria, as well as the Austrian Institute of Technology.
 Also see the AIT Website about the project as well as the page at TU Wien.